-Our grandparents and great grandparents relished home-made murukku frequently as an evening snack.
-In those days crunchy murukku were sold even in theaters to make the movie watching experience more enjoyable.
-Nowadays we prepare these traditional murukku only during Deepavali, you can check out my other Deepavali recipes here:
+Our grandparents and great grandparents snacked on such homemade crunchy savories like thenkuzhal, thattai, etc. daily.
+In those days crunchy murukku were sold even in theatres to make the movie watching experience more enjoyable.
+Nowadays we prepare these traditional goodies only during Deepavali, you can check out my other Deepavali recipes here:

 - Murukku press with necessary chip(s)